fcrozatier/f-stack/packages/functorial/README.md

-# Functorial Reactivity
+# Functorial

-_We've found the true reactivity primitive_
+_The most granular and natural reactivity primitive_

 ## Introduction